Fermain/-mollify/README.md

 ### Future Implementation

-The aim in the future will be for a users to simple run to install mollify and its dependencies.
+A future goal is for users to simply run the following command to automatically install Mollify and its dependencies:

 ```
 npm i @mollify/LMS